CyberT33N/ErrorManager/README.md

     throw new ResourceNotFoundError(errorTitle, errorData, new Error(errorMessage))
 })

-// Sample route to trigger RuntimeError app.get('/runtime-error', (req, res) => {
+// Sample route to trigger RunTimeError app.get('/runtime-error', (req, res) => {
-    throw new RuntimeError(errorTitle, new Error(errorMessage))
+    throw new RunTimeError(errorTitle, new Error(errorMessage))
 })

 // errorMiddleware is error handle middleware which will be triggered when you throw error.